sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-setup/cp-mobile-dev-kit-mcp-setup.md

 This step covers how to connect to **SAP AI Core** and access a deployed model from there.

-1. Install [Visual Studio Code](https://code.visualstudio.com/download) on your machine.
+1. Download and install [Visual Studio Code](https://code.visualstudio.com/download) on your machine.

 2. Install the **Mobile Development Kit extension** from the Visual Studio Code Marketplace.

     ![MDK](img-1.2.png)

-3. Install the [Cline](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev) extension in VS Code Marketplace.
+3. Install the [Cline](https://marketplace.visualstudio.com/items?itemName=saoudrizwan.claude-dev) extension from the Visual Studio Code Marketplace.

     ![MDK](img-2.1.png)

-4. If you see `How will you use Cline?` window, then select  **Bring my own API key** and **Continue**.
+4. Once Cline is installed, the Cline icon (a robot with two eyes) should appear in your activity bar.
+Click the **Cline** icon to open the side panel.
+Inside the Cline panel, if you see `How will you use Cline?` window, then select  **Bring my own API key** and **Continue**.

     ![MDK](img-2.1.1.png)